-"Grantor trust" means a trust described in sections 671 through 679 of the Internal Revenue Code of 1986, as amended.
+"Grantor trust" shall mean a trust described in sections 671 thru 679 of the Internal Revenue Code of 1986, as amended.

-"Marketable securities" means securities that are:

-- Exchanged on a governmentally regulated exchange within the (1)United States including, common stocks, bonds, mutual funds, or exchange traded funds; and - Permitted to be held by a fiduciary under Hawaii state law; (2)

-provided that "marketable securities" does not include real estate or any interests in corporations, partnerships, and limited liability companies that are not publicly traded.
+"Marketable securities" means securities that are (1) exchanged on a governmentally regulated exchange within the United States including, but not limited to, common stock, bonds, mutual funds, or exchange traded funds and (2) permitted to be held by a fiduciary under the laws of Hawaii.
+Notwithstanding the foregoing, "marketable securities" shall not include real estate or any interests in corporations, partnerships, and limited liability companies that are not publicly traded.

-"Non-grantor trust" shall refer to any trust that is not a "grantor trust" as defined in this chapter.
+"Non-grantor trust" shall refer to any trust that is not a "grantor trust" as herein defined.